devlucasfernandes02/devlucasfernandes02/README.md

 ---

-🎯 **DevOps Engineer with a Full-Stack Development background**
-🎓 Computer Science undergraduate
+🎯 Software Developer with a strong foundation in Full-Stack Development 🎓 Computer Science undergraduate
-🚀 Passionate about automation, Infrastructure as Code (IaC), cloud-native architecture, and SRE culture.
+🚀 Passionate about clean code, software architecture, problem-solving, and continuous learning

 ---